Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 A paper published in the Acta Diabetologica stated that people with high BPA levels in their urine are linked with a pre-diabetes condition.
 Meanwhile, this is independent of the risk factors of traditional diabetes.

-Interestingly, the study states that BPA can affect glucose metabolism through resistance to insulin, adipogenesis, oxidative stress, and inflammation, regardless of diet and fitness level.
+Interestingly, the study states that BPA can affect glucose metabolism by altering insulin resistance, adipogenesis, oxidative stress, and inflammation, regardless of diet or fitness level.

 Reproductive Disorders In Both Men And Women